lablup/backend.ai-webui/README.md

 ## Build web server with specific configuration

-You can prepare site-specific configuration as `ini` format.
+You can prepare site-specific configuration as `toml` format.
 Also, you can build site-specific web bundle refering in `configs` directory.

 Note: Default setup will build `es6-bundled` version.
 If you want to use `es6-unbundled`, make sure that your webserver supports HTTP/2 and setup as HTTPS with proper certification.